-- To adhere to all the requirements of administrative rules governing the Medical Assistance Program found in the Louisiana Register; - To comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA); - To comply with Title VI and Title VII of the 1964 Civil Rights Act (where applicable), not to discriminate based on race, color, creed or national origin; - To comply with Section 504 of the Rehabilitation Act of 1973; and - To adhere to all federal and state regulations governing the Medicaid Program including those rules regulating disclosure of ownership and control requirements specified in the 42 CFR 455, Subpart B.
+- 1. Adhere to all the requirements of administrative rules governing the Medical Assistance Program found in the Louisiana Register; - 2.
+Comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA); - 3.
+Comply with Title VI and Title VII of the 1964 Civil Rights Act (where applicable), not to discriminate based on race, color, creed or national origin; - 4.
+Comply with Section 504 of the Rehabilitation Act of 1973; and - 5.
+Adhere to all federal and state regulations governing the Medicaid program including those rules regulating disclosure of ownership and control requirements specified in the 42 CFR 455, Subpart B.